LL.M. International and Comparative Law

 (LA7050) 10 ECTS

-International Trade Law draws on certain issues of International Economic Law and Public International Law.
-It builds on some of the material covered in the International Economic Law but can be taken independently of it.
-This course will examine a number of controversial trade issues and considers the approach of law and regulation to them.
-The course commences with a consideration of the issue of development and the special rules applicable to developing nations.
-It then moves on to look at the issues surrounding international trade and agriculture, the conflicts that can arise between international environmental law and international trade law and finally will examine issues of international trade and competition law.
+International Trade Law draws on issues of International Economic Law and Public International Law.
+This module examines a number of controversial trade issues and considers the approach of law and regulation to them.
+The module commences with a consideration of the issue of development and the special rules applicable to developing nations.
+It then moves on to look at the issues surrounding international trade and agriculture, issues surrounding the regulation of international intellectual property, rules relating to foreign investment and the conflicts that can arise between international environmental law and international trade law.

 Module Lecturer: Mr. TP Kennedy